Sharing Learning Tools for Youth Digital Life

 Supported by a diverse group of supporters and funders, most of our tools have been co-designed with youth through a participatory process that incorporates youth voices and perspectives and ensures that our tools are relevant and engaging.
 For instance, in 2016 and 2017, we worked with youth (12-16 years old) from four organizations in the greater Boston area (NuVu Studio, Phillips Academy Andover, Transformative Culture Project, and Zumix Radio) and co-designed a range of learning tools about identity formation, advocacy, licensing, and resume writing.

 While youth input remains the focus of our efforts, a key part is to collaborate with adult researchers, practitioners, and experts who provide mentorship during the co-design process and help us to review the different tools we develop.
 The Cyberlaw Clinic at Harvard Law School, for example, worked closely with our team of co-designers, providing advice and mentorship on issues related to copyright and licensing of creative works.
-Currently, our team is working with Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy to develop learning experiences around information quality and news literacy.
+Our team has also worked with Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy to develop learning experiences around information verification.

 Translation and Localization

 Through the years of developing educational resources, we have consistently worked to make our tools freely available online and accessible to a wide and diverse public.
 As a first step, we released the tools under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license in order to make them freely available online and invite educators, parents/caregivers, and young people to use, adapt, remix, and deploy them in both formal and informal learning spaces.
-A follow-up step was to develop the DLRP to host all our tools on a single site and provide the infrastructure so that learners and educators could browse, find, and download the tools in a more streamlined way (the platform is currently in “beta,” and we hope to build it out further over time.)
+A follow-up step was to develop the DCRP to host all our tools on a single site and provide the infrastructure so that learners and educators could browse, find, and download the tools in a more streamlined way.

 We hope that by providing network participants with our tools — all released under a Creative Commons Attribution-ShareAlike 4.0 license — in their local language, they will be better equipped to adapt, remix, and build upon the content.
 We also hope that by offering educators additional support (e.g., step-by-step guidance in terms of how to fully engage in the different activities, background readings, additional tools), we can better address educators’ needs, experiences, and interests.
 We are looking forward to seeing how the tools will be used and how others will build upon the materials we have shared.